Modern-Crayon/countdown-to-next-post/readme.txt

 == Frequently Asked Questions ==

+= I deleted a post that was scheduled, but it still has the countdown for that deleted post. =

+Yes, I am working on updating the code to fix this but there is an easy work around for now!
+If you have decided to delete a scheduled post then the WordPress database will not be updated right away.
+What you need to do is go and re-save any post and the WordPress database will be immediately updated.

 = I am not getting a countdown.
 All I see is "No scheduled Posts". =

 For this plugin to create a countdown timer there needs to be atleast one post scheduled to be posted at a future time.
 If you do not have any posts scheduled then you will not see a countdown because there is nothing to countdown to.
 I would suggest scheduling a test post so you can play around with the plugin and get the formatting how you want it.